himichaelhe/michaelhe.github.io/index.md

 I'd love to get your email [here](mailto:michaelhe@hey.com) or at michaelhe@hey.com.
 You can also find me on [Twitter](https://twitter.com/hi_michaelh) at @hi_michaelh.

+If you find my writing or work interesting, please consider sharing with people and email/DM me!
+I'd love to hear from you.
+Since some people asked me, I have set up $heymichaelhe as my Cash App account.

 ### Writing

 I began writing my [blog](https://world.hey.com/michaelhe/) in early 2021.
 It's been an [incredible experience so far](https://world.hey.com/michaelhe/240-days-later-5280bc41).
 If you find it interesting, please subscribe.
 It means a lot to me!